hashicorp/nomad/website/source/docs/jobspec/index.html.md

   and defaults to `service`.
 To learn more about each scheduler type visit [here](/docs/jobspec/schedulers.html)

+*   `update` - Specifies the task's update strategy.
+When omitted, rolling updates are disabled.
+The `update` block has the following configuration:

+    ```
+    update {
+        // The number of tasks that can be updated in parallel.
+        max_parallel = 3

+        // A delay introduced between sets of task updates.
+        stagger = "30s"
+    }
+    ```

+    * `max_parallel` - `max_parallel` is given as an integer value and specifies
+      the number of tasks that can be updated at the same time.

-* `update` - Specifies the task update strategy.
-This requires providing `max_parallel` as an integer and `stagger` as a time duration.
+    * `stagger` - `stagger` introduces a delay between sets of task updates and is given as an as a time duration.
 If stagger is provided as an integer, seconds are assumed.
 Otherwise the "s", "m", and "h" suffix can be used, such as "30s".
-Both values default to zero, which disables rolling updates.

 *   `periodic` - `periodic` allows the job to be scheduled at fixed times, dates or intervals.
 The `periodic` block has the following configuration: